informatics-isi-edu/ermrest/user-doc/annotation.md

 #### Required Properties

 The following table specifies the required properties for the annotation.
-We also recommend the use of additional properties that enable client tooling to make full advantage of assets described in the system.
+We also recommend additional properties for enhanced functionality provided by some client tooling.

 | Property     | Required | Recommended |
 |:-------------|:--------:|:-----------:|